juanroldan1989/color-tracking/backend/infrastructure/aws-ecs/README.md

 The "service" configuration lets you specify how many "tasks" (a.k.a. copies of your app) should run, and how they're load balanced.

 E.g.: I want three copies of my app to run, with load balancing on port 80.

+## TODO

+TODO: Remove ECS keys from repository.
+Add steps indicating how to generate and include them in the repo for deployment.